Student loan debt has reached a boiling point for many Americans, and the Biden administration has taken several steps to address it.

 The downsides of refinancing federal student loans

-Many federal student loan borrowers may be eyeing those low interest rates, especially as the administrative forbearance period nears its end in May 2022.
+Many federal student loan borrowers may be eyeing those low interest rates, especially as the administrative forbearance period nears its end in December 2022.

 However, while refinancing has few downsides if you have private student loans, borrowers with federal student loans have other considerations to keep in mind: